Calavo Growers, Inc. (CVGW) CEO James Gibson on Q2 2020 Results - Earnings Call Transcript

 Operator

-Your next question comes from the line of Mitchell Pinheiro with Sturdevant & Company.
+Your next question comes from the line of Mitchell Pinheiro with Sturdivant & Company.

 Mitchell Pinheiro